-Syndrome of the Present is a research based project deriving from the fields of visual art.
-It aspires to establish a collaborative, cross disciplinary platform, shared between artists and experts from diverse geographies and disciplines.
+Syndrome of the Present is a research based project deriving from the fields of art.
+It aspires to establish a collaborative, trans-disciplinary platform, shared between artists and scholars from diverse geographies and disciplines.
 A platform, which enables collective thinking in order to analyze the Present’s syndrome and the present as syndrome.

 We live today in a state of crisis.
 At least, this is what we have been told: environmental, political and economic catastrophes, the debt crisis, exceptional reforms, preventive actions, socio-economical ‘critical points’, recoveries and survivals are dramatically changing our way of life.
 The crisis is a fact and catastrophes are real events.
 Yet catastrophe has also become a rhetorical tool used to reinforce a general state of anxiety and the sensation of imminent collapse.
 The rhetoric of crisis suggests a daily apocalyptic scenario in which preventive measures and emergency interventions are required to ensure the survival of neoliberal exploitative forms of governance.

 Abrabanel, Hobbes and Schmitt, among other political philosophers, situated the potential catastrophe in the future to make use of it in the present as a tool for consolidating and intensifying collective consciousness, and for defending the political body and the sovereignty of the state.
 Nowadays, policymakers understand that by means of maintaining and managing the prospect of a potential catastrophe, they can preserve the collective political consciousness of the states they rule (or the capitalist systems they benefit from, wall-street etc.), and use fear as the last adhesive that preserves the unity of the national political entity.
 This only functions to distract one from the fact that the event of catastrophe – and the psychological effects of the crisis – provide for continuous of social and cultural exploitation.